ifbfirst/ifbfirst/README.md

 ## About Me

 - I graduated from BSU with a degree **biotechnology**.
-- Now I am studying at the international school Front-End **RSS school** and enjoy implementing practical problems.
+- Now I am studying at the international school Front-End **RSS school** and enjoy implementing practical tasks.

 ## Tools